dalehamel/usdt-report-doc/docs/00076-libusdt.md

 Darwin / OSX support.

 libusdt is the provider used for dtrace probes and many of the examples powering the libraries on [@awesome-dtrace].
-This library suports a number of platforms other than Linux, including BSDs and Solaris, and really anything that ships with dtrace.
+This library supports a number of platforms other than Linux, including BSDs and Solaris, and really anything that ships with dtrace.
 It is worth examining dtrace, in order to see its impact on the design of Systemtap's implementation of the original dtrace